Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 Before we start developing a financial model, it would be useful to gather some information about the fate of similar projects.

 - First, if there are no similar projects, it is a reason to think is the concept of our game is so unique that no one has ever thought of it, or is it so bad that no one has ever tried to implement it.
-- Second, such a list will provide us a feedback on the expected amount of work and the size of the team.
+- Second, such a list will provide us a feedback on the expected amount of work and the team size.
 We can compare our calculations with real data.
 - Third, it will allow us to estimate (using heuristics) some parameters for the business model.

 I chose beacons based on genre and the significant player experience they provide.
 It is possible to philosophize about alternative approaches.
 For example, someone could dig up some Steam statistics or collect raw data and make some data science magic.